awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 1. Select the box in the top right of the **vpc\-cni** box and then choose **Edit**\.
    + Select the **Version** of the Amazon EKS add\-on that you want to use\.
    + \(Optional, but recommended\) For **Service account role**, select the name of an IAM role that you've attached the [AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor) IAM policy to, if one isn't already selected\.
 Selecting a role requires that you've enabled the OIDC provider for your cluster\.
 For more information, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md) and [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
-   + If you select **Enable Override existing configuration for this add\-on on the cluster**, then any setting for the existing add\-on can be overwritten with the Amazon EKS add\-on's settings\.
-If you don't enable this option and any of the Amazon EKS add\-on settings conflict with your existing settings, then migrating the add\-on to an Amazon EKS add\-on will fail, and you'll receive an error message to help you resolve the conflict\.
+   + If you select **Override existing configuration for this add\-on on the cluster\.**, then any setting for the existing add\-on can be overwritten with the Amazon EKS add\-on's settings\.
+If you don't enable this option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the add\-on to an Amazon EKS add\-on fail, and you receive an error message to help you resolve the conflict\.
+Before selecting this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
    + Select **Update**\.

 ------